 The regulation will contain stronger rules to make sure people and businesses in the EU will have the same level of protection of their electronic communications.
 The Communications content and metadata needs to be better protected such as the time and the location of a call.
 Metadata must be anonymised or deleted if users did not give their consent, unless the data is needed for billing.

 Cookies and Spam

 In regard to spam, the proposal is to ban unsolicited electronic communications by emails, SMS, and automated calling machines.
 Depending on Dutch law, people will either be protected by default or be able to use a do-not-call list to avoid receiving marketing phone calls.
 Marketing callers will need to display their phone number or use a special prefix that indicates a marketing call.

 What does it mean for your business?

 The scope of the ePrivacy Regulation would apply to any business that provides any form of online communication service, uses online tracking technologies, or engages in electronic direct marketing.
 It will impact all countries under EU or European law, including the United Kingdom at this time.

 In terms of direct messages through social media services, users (e.g. clients or employees) will need to give full consent to receive any promotional material from your organisation (as they would via email) and there must be an option to unsubscribe or unfollow your page or group at any time.

-Due to the proposed regulation, the expectations is that companies would turn away from the use of WhatsApp, Snapchat, and other social messaging services which many deem “inappropriate” for business use since they do not comply with data protection laws.
-Instead they will opt for internal messaging apps or email to ensure that they are data compliant.
+Due to the proposed regulation, the expectation is that companies would turn away from the use of WhatsApp, Snapchat, and other social messaging services which many deem “inappropriate” for business use since they do not comply with data protection laws.
+Instead, they will opt for internal messaging apps or email to ensure that they are data compliant.
 Other companies will wait for action from the messenger services such as WhatsApp and Snapchat in order to comply to the ePR.

 Nonetheless, with this new e-privacy law, your organisation will need to ensure data is compliant or else could face a fine of up to EUR 20 million or 4% of the corporation’s annual revenue.